6 flu myths debunked

 Myth 5.
 Your chances of getting the flu are slim

 “Each year, about 5-10% of Australians get the flu and some years it can be as high as 20% especially amongst children,” says Hamish.

-In 2020, it’s possible that our social distancing and increased hygiene activities, such as regular handwashing, will decrease the spread of seasonal influenza, but that’s not something we should rely on.
+In 2021, it’s possible that our continued focus on social distancing and increased hygiene activities, such as regular handwashing, will decrease the spread of seasonal influenza, but that’s not something we should rely on.

-“It won’t protect you against COVID-19, but it will reduce your chances of getting influenza and you wouldn’t want to get both at once, which is entirely possible and has been documented in China".
+“The flu vaccine won’t protect you against COVID-19, but it will reduce your chances of getting influenza and you wouldn’t want to get both at once, which is entirely possible and has been documented in China," Hamish says.